kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 The survivors were scattered, transporting themselves via The Gateways to various far off locations.
 The destruction of the city was an event so traumatic it has haunted every surviving culture for thousands of years.

 The Undercity and various ruins are what remains.
 Littered there are the remnants of the Ancient's attempts at ultimate power.
-They might have tried things such as:
-- Mining to the centre of the planet
-- Super tall skyscrapers
-- Teleportation
-- Weather control
-- Genetic engineering (including on humans)
-- Synthetic biology
-- Nanotechnology
-- Cyborg implants
-- Autonomous robots
-- Artificial Intelligence
-- Virtual reality
-- Mind uploading
-- Mind control and mind reading
-- Panopticon surveillance
-- Space elevators
-- Space colonization
-- terraforming
-- Nuclear power
-- Weapons of mass destruction
-- Total war
-- Totalitarianism
-- Eugenics
-- Mass slavery
-- Genocide
-- Irrational actions based on conspiracies, delusions, or fanaticism
-- Coups, Rebellions, and Civil War
-- and much more...

 Despite their destructiveness the Ancients would also have done many good things.
 The Ancient's society would have also included many varied factions resistant to the dominant ideology.

 ### *Setting: Name of the Ancient's City*
 Currently this is based on corrupted versions of the word Ozymandias (from the poem by Percy Shelley).